avsahay/avsahay-portfolio/assignment3.md

 ---
 # step 5: The Solution

+**attempt 1: Flourish**
 <div class="flourish-embed flourish-chart" data-src="visualisation/12665615"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+My first attempt at a solution was built in Flourish because I felt more comfortable with the interface.
+Taking the feedback into account, I decided not to use logos in the graphic, and even removed unnecessary grid lines to clear up clutter.
+I moved the program labels to the bottom to make them easier to read.
+I also updated the title to more clearly communicate the story of the visualization, and used the subtitle to explain the measure of minutes more clearly.
+Finally, I made the data values horizontally aligned to make them easier to read.

+Unfortunately, I could not create a legend with the data organized by program, as each program received its own label.
+That created too much visual clutter, so instead I used a filter that showed which bars/programs came from which streaming service.
+It was not an ideal solution, but worked with the limitaitons of Flourish.
+Flourish did allow me to add some more information to the pop-ups, like the number of episodes per program for more curious audiences who wonder how program length affects total minutes viewed.

+In class, I did receive some more feedback from my peers.
+The simplicity of the aesthetic was appreciated, as were the data points being written within the bars.
+The colors matching the logos of the companies was also useful.
+While the title was stronger, they still wondered which year the data was referring to as it was unclear if the data was current.
+They also felt a legend would be better for communicating the connection between the colors and the companies rather than the filter.

+**attempt 2: Tableau**
 <div class='tableauPlaceholder' id='viz1675830132025' style='position: relative'><noscript><a href='#'><img alt='Netflix Still Leads Streaming Viewership Most Streamed Programs in 2022 by Total Minutes Viewed (Billions) ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Da&#47;DataViz34&#47;MostStreamedPrograms20222&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='DataViz34&#47;MostStreamedPrograms20222' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Da&#47;DataViz34&#47;MostStreamedPrograms20222&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /></object></div>

 <script type='text/javascript'>